 Top Marginal Tax Rate.
 California has the highest top income tax rate of 13.3 percent.
-Other states with high top rates include Hawaii (11.0 percent), New Jersey (recently raised to 10.75 percent), Oregon (9.9 percent), Minnesota (9.85 percent), New York (8.82 percent), Vermont (8.75 percent), and Iowa (8.53 percent).
+Other states with high top rates include Hawaii (11.0 percent), New York (10.9 percent), New Jersey (10.75 percent), Oregon (9.9 percent), Minnesota (9.85 percent), Vermont (8.75 percent), and Iowa (8.53 percent).

-States with the lowest top statutory rates are North Dakota (2.9 percent), Pennsylvania (3.07 percent), Indiana (3.23 percent of federal AGI), Michigan (4.25 percent of federal AGI), Arizona (4.5 percent), Colorado (4.63 percent of federal AGI), New Mexico (4.9 percent), Ohio (4.797 percent), and Utah (4.95 percent).
-Alabama, Kentucky, Mississippi, New Hampshire, and Oklahoma all impose a top statutory rate of 5 percent.20 Illinois and Kansas, which previously boasted rates below 5 percent, both adopted rate increases in recent years.
+States with the lowest top statutory rates are North Dakota (2.9 percent), Arizona (2.98 percent), Pennsylvania (3.07 percent), Indiana (3.23 percent), Ohio (3.99 percent), Michigan and Louisiana (both at 4.25 percent), Colorado (4.55 percent), and Utah (4.85 percent).
+Alabama, Kentucky, Mississippi, and New Hampshire all impose a top statutory rate of 5 percent.
+Illinois and Kansas, which previously boasted rates below 5 percent, both adopted rate increases in recent years.
 (Although Illinois' statutory rate is 4.95 percent, it also imposes an additional 1.5 percent tax on pass-through businesses, discussed elsewhere, bringing the rate for these entities to 6.45 percent.)

-In addition to statewide income tax rates, some states allow local-level income taxes.21 We represent these as the mean between the rate in the capital city and most populous city.
+In addition to statewide income tax rates, some states allow local-level income taxes.
+We represent these as the mean between the rate in the capital city and most populous city.
 In some cases, states authorizing local-level income taxes still keep the level of income taxation modest overall.
-For instance, Alabama, Indiana, Michigan, and Pennsylvania allow local income add-ons, but are still among the states with the lowest overall rates.
+For instance, Alabama, Indiana, Michigan, and